aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 - Once the spawn-points are created, the script will spawn the groups randomly through their faction spawns (sectorized or not);
 - There's no re-spawn.
 Death is death for units and vehicles spawned by CSWR;
 - Vehicles with turrets spawned by CSWR, when damaged, their gunners will try to never leave the vehicle, doing the last standing in combat;
-- Manually define which markers will be used as one type of destinations (waypoints) for AI units and vehicles;
+- Manually define which markers will be used as one types of destinations (waypoints) for AI units and vehicles;
-- Create unlimited different types of destination:
+- Create unlimited different types of destinations:
 - - **Move:** groups will move randomly through your predefined move-markers;
 - - **Watch:** sniper groups will search for the best high position to cover one of your predefined watch-markers;
 - - **Hold:** soldiers, civilians, or ground vehicles (mainly tracked ones) will set position facing a specific direction predefined by you with hold-markers;